 IMPACTNCD-JPN allows stochastic uncertainty, parameter uncertainty, individual heterogeneity, and, to some extent, structural uncertainty to be propagated in the reported UI.
-In IMPACTNCD-JPN, we minimize stochastic uncertainty by using the same random numbers for all scenarios when appropriate.
+In IMPACTNCD-JPN, we minimise stochastic uncertainty by using the same random numbers for all scenarios when appropriate.
 The following example illustrates the different types of uncertainty considered in the model.
 Let us assume that the annual risk for CHD is 5%.
 Suppose we apply this risk to all individuals and randomly draw from a Bernoulli distribution with 𝑝 = 5% to select those who will manifest CHD.
 In that case, we only consider stochastic uncertainty.
-Our model minimizes stochastic uncertainty when we compare different policy scenarios by using the same random numbers for all scenarios, where appropriate.
+Our model minimises stochastic uncertainty when we compare different policy scenarios by using the same random numbers for all scenarios, where appropriate.
 If we allow the annual risk for CHD to be conditional on individual characteristics (i.e., age, sex, exposure to risk factors), then individual heterogeneity is considered.
 Finally, when the uncertainty of the relative risks due to sampling errors is considered in estimating the annual risk for CHD, the parameter uncertainty is considered.
 From these three types of uncertainty, only the parameter uncertainty could be reduced by better studies in the future.

-The structure of the model is grounded in fundamental epidemiological ideas and well-established causal pathways on which exposures are causally related to the specific NCDs that are explicitly modeled.
+The structure of the model is grounded in fundamental epidemiological ideas and well-established causal pathways on which exposures are causally related to the specific NCDs that are explicitly modelled.
 Therefore, we considered this type of uncertainty relatively small and did not study it in detail, with one exception: the discrete-time bias that arises from the fact that time in IMPACTNCD-JPN is not continuous.
 A synthetic individual within the model may die of multiple causes within one year; however, the simulation's discrete-time nature does not allow for identifying the cause that ‘killed’ the simulant first.
 Every time this happens to a simulant, we randomly select a cause of death from the list of all the terminal events that occurred for the simulant that year.
 Hence, we propagate discrete-time uncertainty to the output.

 Validation and calibration

 As we described in the disease module, trends in disease incidence are decomposed based on the trends of causally linked disease risk factors.
-The process leaves a residual proportion of annual incidence change that cannot be explained by the modeled risk factors, either because the residual is driven by risk factors that we do not explicitly model, like alcohol, or because the modeling of a risk factor is incomplete, e.g., we do not model the cumulative risk of smoking.
-To account for this, we calibrate the modeled disease incidence to the observed one for years between 2001 and 2019, assuming that the residual has a log-linear trend.
+The process leaves a residual proportion of annual incidence change that cannot be explained by the modelled risk factors, either because the residual is driven by risk factors that we do not explicitly model, like alcohol, or because the modelling of a risk factor is incomplete, e.g., we do not model the cumulative risk of smoking.
+To account for this, we calibrate the modelled disease incidence to the observed one for years between 2001 and 2019, assuming that the residual has a log-linear trend.

-We validated the IMPACTNCD-JPN epidemiological engine using internal validation plotting the modeled exposures’ prevalence and disease incidence against the observed exposures’ prevalence and disease incidence in NHNS, respectively.
+We validated the IMPACTNCD-JPN epidemiological engine using internal validation plotting the modelled exposures’ prevalence and disease incidence against the observed exposures’ prevalence and disease incidence in NHNS, respectively.
 Mortality in the model is calibrated to mortality projections as described above (Mortality).
-We present the relevant validation plots for modeled exposures in Supplementary Materials B: Exposure Modeling Details and Validation stratified by sex, year, and age group.
+We present the relevant validation plots for modelled exposures in Supplementary Materials B: Exposure Modelling Details and Validation stratified by sex, year, and age group.
 Validation plots for CHD and stroke incidence and mortality of individual conditions are shown in Supplementary Materials A: Disease Module Details.
 Additionally, we have produced and inspected plots for multiple combinations of stratification levels that are available on request.
 Overall, the plots suggest that IMPACTNCD-JPN captures exposure trends and translates them to disease incidence and mortality reasonably well for the purpose of this project.

 Direct and indirect costs and productivity losses